jacques-navarro/git-commands/README.md

 `git checkout -- <file>` discard files which are not staged

+### Undo last commit

+`git reset HEAD~1` undo last commit
+`--soft` keep uncommitted changes
+`--hard` remove uncommitted changes

+`git revert HEAD` creates a new commit that undoes last commit

+Use `reset` when local changes have not been pushed to remote.
+`revert` should be used when changes have been pushed to remote but need to be undone.

 ### Amend last commit
 1. Make changes
 2. Add file(s)